open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 How To Make Your Own Plugin
 ============================

-The Open Ephys GUI follows plugin architecture which allows it to be expanded with external modules (plug-ins) without the need to recompile the entire program every time a new feature is added.
+The Open Ephys GUI's plugin architecture allows it to be expanded with external modules (plugins) that can be developed independently of the main application.
+This is the primary way which we encourage users to add new functionality to the GUI.

-This tutorial will guide you through the steps of making a plugin from scratch by creating a TTL event generator plugin.
-Along with explaining how to setup the process logic for the plugin, this tutorial is also going to take a look at how to create UI components for the plugin using the underlying `JUCE API <https://juce.com/>`__.
+This tutorial will guide you through the steps of making a plugin from scratch by creating a "TTL Event Generator" plugin. :code:`TTL` events are one of three types of events that are supported by the GUI (along with :code:`TEXT` and :code:`BINARY` events).
+TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transitor Logic" circuits.
+Within the GUI, TTL events are more general, and can also be generated in software.
+This plugin will add TTL events to a data stream, either at a specified frequency, or whenever a trigger button is pressed.

+Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create UI components for the plugin using the underlying `JUCE API <https://juce.com/>`__.
 These instructions assume you have already compiled the main application from source.
-If not, follow the instructions on :ref:`this page <compilingthegui>`.
+If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.

 Creating a new plugin repository
 #################################